datocms/plugins/web-previews/README.md

 This plugin adds quick links in the record sidebar to preview your webpages.

 🚨 **Important:** This is not a drag & drop plugin!
-It requires some work on your frontend website(s) in order to function.
+It requires a lambda function on your frontend website(s) in order to function.
 Read more in the following sections!

 ## Installation and configuration